The Link Between Postpartum Thyroiditis and Anxiety Symptoms

 The Adrenaline Connection: Fueling the "Fight-or-Flight" Response

-One of the most immediate and potent effects of excess thyroid hormone is its interaction with the sympathetic nervous system—the system responsible for the "fight-or-flight" response.
+One of the most immediate and potent effects of excess thyroid hormone is its interaction with the sympathetic nervous system, the system responsible for the "fight-or-flight" response.
 Thyroid hormones have a permissive effect on catecholamines, which are stress hormones like adrenaline (epinephrine) and noradrenaline (norepinephrine).
-This means that high levels of thyroid hormone amplify the effects of adrenaline in two key ways:
+High levels of thyroid hormone amplify the effects of adrenaline in two key ways:

 The Brain on Hyperdrive: Neurotransmitter Disruption